wumb0/website/content/posts/dat-boinary.md

 ecx            0x11             0x11
 ```

-EAX is a temporary register and will hold the number of bytes to read and ECX just always seem to be 0x11 when this call is made.
+EAX is a temporary register and will hold the length of the string returned by `strlen` and ECX just always seems to be 0x11 when this call is made.
 Furthermore, playing around with the value of ECX for after the function call resulted in no crashes, so this seemed like a good solution.

-To cause the overwrite I had to set the pointer (previously set to 0x41414141 above) to the address of `got.strlen`, change the dankness to 5 to allow 4 bytes of overwrite (`fgets` accounts for the null), and then write the address of the meme content.
+To cause the overwrite I had to set the pointer (previously set to 0x41414141 above) to the address of `got.strlen`, change the dankness to 5 to allow 4 bytes of overwrite (`fgets` accounts for the null), and then write to the address of the meme content.

 I decided to use pwntools for this:
 ```python